RBC Bearings Incorporated

 Our manufacturing strategies are focused on product reliability, quality, safety and service.
 Custom and standard products are produced according to manufacturing schedules that ensure maximum availability of popular items for immediate sale while carefully considering the economies of lot production and special products.
 Capital programs and manufacturing methods development are focused on quality improvement, production costs, safety and service.
 A monthly review of product line production performance assures an environment of continuous attainment of profitability and quality goals.

 Capacity.
 Our plants currently run on a full first shift with second and third shifts at select locations to meet the demands of our customers.
-We believe that current capacity levels and future annual estimated capital expenditures on equipment up to approximately 2.5% to 3.0% of net sales should permit us to effectively meet demand levels for the foreseeable future.
+We believe that current capacity levels and future annual estimated capital expenditures on equipment up to approximately 3.0% to 3.5% of net sales should permit us to effectively meet demand levels for the foreseeable future.

 Inventory Management.
 We operate an inventory management program designed to balance customer delivery requirements with economically optimal inventory levels.
 In this program, each product is categorized based on characteristics including order frequency, number of customers and sales volume.
 Using this classification system, our primary goal is to maintain a sufficient supply of standard items while minimizing costs.
 In addition, production cost savings are achieved by optimizing plant scheduling around inventory levels and customer delivery requirements.
 This leads to more efficient utilization of manufacturing facilities and minimizes plant production changes while maintaining sufficient inventories to service customer needs.